walterfan/kata-python/spring-security-oauth.md

 > For all the OAuth 2.0 provider features, configuration is simplified using special Spring OAuth @Configuration adapters.

 # Authorization Server Configuration

+> The @EnableAuthorizationServer annotation is used to configure the OAuth 2.0 Authorization Server mechanism, together with any @Beans that implement AuthorizationServerConfigurer (there is a handy adapter implementation with empty methods).

+认证服务器配置

+> ClientDetailsServiceConfigurer: a configurer that defines the client details service.
+Client details can be initialized, or you can just refer to an existing store.

+客户端细节服务配置

+> AuthorizationServerSecurityConfigurer: defines the security constraints on the token endpoint.

+认证服务器安全配置

+> AuthorizationServerEndpointsConfigurer: defines the authorization and token endpoints and the token services.

+认证服务器端点配置

+> An important aspect of the provider configuration is the way that an authorization code is supplied to an OAuth client (in the authorization code grant).
+A authorization code is obtained by the OAuth client by directing the end-user to an authorization page where the user can enter her credentials, resulting in a redirection from the provider authorization server back to the OAuth client with the authorization code.
+Examples of this are elaborated in the OAuth 2 specification.